 The Partnership is a closed-end partnership and therefore it does not have exposure to early redemptions of Partnership units.
 There is no market for units of the Partnership and it is unlikely that any public market will develop through which units may be sold.
+The Partnership's Level 1 investments are subject to four-month resale restrictions from the date of purchase.
 The Partnership holds sufficient cash to cover operating expenses and issue costs due in this period.

 The General Partner intends to implement a liquidity alternative.
 It is anticipated that this will be the sale of the Partnership's assets for cash whereupon the proceeds shall be distributed to Limited Partners, pro rata, up to and upon the dissolution of the Partnership.

-At June 30, 2020, all of the Partnership's financial liabilities were due within 30 days of the statement of financial position date, with the exception of net assets attributable to partners which mature at the end of the life of the Partnership or at the liquidation date.
+At June 30, 2022, all of the Partnership's financial liabilities were due within 30 days of the statement of financial position date, with the exception of net assets attributable to partners which mature at the end of the life of the Partnership or at the liquidation date.